nasa-nccs-hpda/ilab-pangaea-bench/docs/source/index.rst

 Getting Started
 ---------------

-To get started, clone the repository at `https://github.com/nasa-nccs-hpda/ilab-pangaea-bench.git`.
+To get started, clone the repository at `<https://github.com/nasa-nccs-hpda/ilab-pangaea-bench.git>https://github.com/nasa-nccs-hpda/ilab-pangaea-bench.git`.
 This repository is split into 2 main parts: configs and pangaea itself.
+These represent two sides of the code: pangaea hosts the python code that is executed, config contains files that edit the functionality of the pangaea code.
+For example, a custom dataset must be coded in the pangaea dataset folder, and must be configured in the configs dataset folder.
+For most applications, this means that very little coding must be done, since much of what's added to this repo supports many different combinations of user configuration.
+Thus, most of users' time will be spent configuring behaviors in the configs directory.

 Adding custom classes
 ~~~~~~~~~~~~~~~~~~~~~